 Go camping.
 Urban Park Rangers hosts free family camping on various dates throughout the year via lottery.
 In Staten Island, they are usually held at Blue Heron Park.
 Get details at the NYC Parks Department website.

 Go kayaking for free.
-Free kayaking is offered on-site at Gateway National Recreational Area, or check with Kayak Staten Island for their upcoming free sessions.
+Free kayaking is offered at Kayak Staten Island.
+Check their social media pages for their upcoming sessions.

 Listen in on story time at Barnes & Noble.
-In-person story times are back on Saturday mornings at the Island’s largest bookseller.
-Check our calendar for details each week.
+In-person story times are back on Saturday mornings at the island’s largest bookseller.

 Go out to eat on Kids Eat Free night.
 Check out a list of local restaurants offering fun deals just for kids.

 Take youth conservation classes.
-The Zimmer Club hosts a free weekly program every winter for kids where they learn all about nature and survival skills.
-Check our calendar for details in January.
+The Zimmer Club hosts a free weekly program in winter for kids where they learn all about nature and survival skills.
+Check our digital calendar for details, which are usually announced in January.

 See a Wagner College Theatre Performance.
 You don’t have to spend big bucks in Manhattan to see a show!
 The Wagner College Department of Performing Arts hosts a variety of shows that are fun for families to enjoy throughout the year.